NSF Summer Research Experiences for Undergraduates

 - Carolyn Valenti, Bucknell University

-Dr. Roger Nichols’s research group will study Krein-type resolvent identities for singular Sturm–Liouville operators and their connection to the spectral shift function:
+Dr. Roger Nichols's research group is studying Krein-type resolvent identities for singular Sturm–Liouville operators and their connection to the spectral shift function.
+The group members include

 - Blake Allan, Baylor University

 - Justin Kim, Vanderbilt University

 - Gregory Michajlyszyn, University of Rochester

 - Donald Rung, Sewanee: The University of the South

 Events and Photos

 - Wednesday, June 12, 2019: We had our first group dinner at Big River Grille & Brewing Works in Downtown Chattanooga.
 Here is a photo of this occasion.

 - Thursday, June 20, 2019: Students from the Mathematics REU Program, UTCHattSat REU Program, and ICompBIO REU Program will meet in Benwood Auditorium (room EMCS 230) for a screening of the documentary film The Most Unkown.